-Incorporating these supplements into your routine is easy.
+Incorporating these supplements into your routine is straightforward.
 Hydrolyzed collagen can be mixed into smoothies, coffee, or even baked goods.
 Protein powders are versatile as well, easily blending into shakes, oatmeal, or yogurt.
 This flexibility makes both options appealing for busy athletes.

 Conclusion